OK, we all know the drill…

 “You’re the 1 millionth visitor!
 Click here to receive your free gift card!”

-“You won $100 free gift card.”
+Or, “You won a $100 Visa gift card.”

 At best, you’ll be assailed with pop-ups, and at worst, you’ll end up downloading malware, or giving up your information to people who will sell it to telemarketers and e-mail scammers.

 However, you might be surprised (and pleased) to learn that free gift cards are not impossible to find on the internet.

-They aren’t strictly free, of course – you’ll have to put in a little bit of effort to get your hands on them.
-But you won’t need to give up any vulnerable information or crack open your wallet, and that’s a pretty good place to get started!
+They aren’t strictly free, of course – you’ll have to put in a little bit of effort to get your hands on them – but you won’t need to give up any vulnerable information or crack open your wallet, and that’s a pretty good place to get started!